Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ## Colliders

-Simshape supports an internal collider that has to be bound to the rig and combined into a single object in order to mimic the internal structures like the skull or the teeth.
+AdnSimshape supports an internal collider that has to be bound to the rig and combined into a single object in order to mimic the internal structures like the skull or the teeth.

 ### Add Collider

 1. Select the collider object.
-2. Select the mesh with the Simshape deformer.
+2. Select the mesh with the AdnSimshape deformer.
 3. Press the AdonisFX Shelf > Add Collider Shelf Button ![Add collider icon](images/adn_add_collider.png) or go to the Edit Simshape submenu from the AdonisFX menu and press **Add Collider**.

 > [!NOTE]